OpenCDSS/cdss-rest-services-examples/examples/python/README.md

           src/                                 The source code for the Python example.
-            .gitignore                         Git ignore file for ignoring dynamic files. streamflow.py                      The Python script that retrieves the HydroBase data. streamfloy.sh                      The bash script that runs the Python script. test/                                The testing folder
+            .gitignore                         Git ignore file for ignoring dynamic files. streamflow.py                      The Python script that retrieves the HydroBase data. streamflow.sh                      The bash script that runs the Python script. test/                                The testing folder
             python/                            Python testing folder
               expected-results/                The verified result files retrieved earlier that subsequent queries will compare to.